emilwidlund/framer-form/documentation/Scene.md

 ## Scene
-The scene is responisble for rendering your 3D assets.
+The scene is responsible for rendering your 3D assets.
 It takes care of the animationLoop, camera, raycasting and much more.
 Under the hood, the Scene is a regular Framer Layer.

 ```